 Prior to his journalism career, Riggs served as an investigator for the late Congressman Wright Patman of Texas.
 Representative Patman, as Chairman of the House Banking Committee, attempted to launch the first congressional investigation into the Watergate Scandal.

-Patman’s Administrative Assistant, Baron I. Shacklette, a legendary investigator on Capitol Hill, helped Riggs hone investigative skills.
+Patman’s Administrative Assistant, Baron I. Shacklette, a legendary investigator on Capitol Hill, helped Riggs hone his investigative skills.

 Riggs served as the Chief Investigator for the Joint Committee on Defense Production.
 The Committee’s investigations picked up trails of corruption where the Watergate investigation left off.
 While working for the Committee, Riggs reported to its Joint Chairmen, Congressman Patman, and Senator William Proxmire.